Schotsl/Mailgun/README.md

 // Import the Mailgun class
 import Mailgun from "https://deno.land/x/mailgun@v1.2.2/index.ts";

-// Create a instance using your Mailgun API key and domain const mailgun = new Mailgun({
+// Create an instance using your Mailgun API key, region, and domain const mailgun = new Mailgun({
   key: "YOUR_KEY",
-  region: "YOUR_REGION",
+  region: "us", // or "eu" depending on your Mailgun region
   domain: "YOUR_DOMAIN",
 });